Rain+crunchy chicken pakoras= cozy deliciousness…

 - In a large bowl, combine the chicken along with the spices and cilantro.

-- Add the gram flour to the chicken mix and combine well using your clean hand.
+- Add the gram flour and rice flour to the chicken mix and combine well using your hand.

-- You don’t need to add water to combine the mixture, the moisture from the chicken will help to bind the flour and the chicken.
+- Water is not required to combine the mixture, the moisture from the chicken will help to bind the flour and the chicken.

 - Make small balls out of the mixture.